TeamTodayIsTheBestDay/java-project-analyser-cli/doc/main.typ

 - Provide user-friendly output for time-consuming operations
 - List all files, classes and interfaces, and methods in the project
 - List all instances of a specific class within the project
+- Distinguish different function overloads and prompt users to make a selection in cases where overloads exist.
 - Find all other methods called by a specified method
 - Identify all instances where a specific method is called within the project
 - Trace all methods that could potentially call a specified method